-The Online Centres Network is made up of thousands of hyperlocal organisations who transform lives through digital every day.
+The National Digital Inclusion Network is made up of thousands of hyperlocal organisations who transform lives through digital every day.

-Good Things Foundation coordinates the Online Centres Network.
+Good Things Foundation coordinates the National Digital Inclusion Network (formerly known as the Online Centres Network).
 We join the dots with other organisations, helping people to navigate a complicated world in order to become happier, healthier and better off.

 The network is made up of community centres, public libraries and social enterprises, but equally can be found in village halls, places of worship, cafes, social housing, retirement homes, on mobile buses, in pubs, clubs and bingo halls.
 One centre in Stockport is based in a fish and chip shop!

 Known in their local community, centres establish relationships based on trust which enable them to engage those who would not normally engage with public services.
-A friendly face, a hot drink and non-judgemental support are available when you walk through the door at any Online Centre.
+A friendly face, a hot drink and non-judgemental support are available when you walk through the door at any digital inclusion hub.